Converse Chuck Taylor All Star Core Hi

 Meanwhile, Charles “Chuck” Taylor, a basketball superstar, walked into the Converse store in 1921 and complained about having sore feet.
 The Converse offered him a job as a salesman and be a brand ambassador all around the United States.
 He drove across the US promoting the canvas or leather ankle-high upper with thick rubber sole sneakers.

 Taylor became very much involved in the marketing and development of All-Star.
 Hence the Converse decided to name the iconic shoes after him, Chuck Taylor.
 In 1932, they placed his signature on the All-Star logo and added the eyelets for ventilation.
 Taylor continued to work under Converse until his death in 1969.

 The original version of the All-Star, which was later on named Chuck Taylor, was assembled with brown color and black trimming.
-It was comprised of the very thick rubber sole and covered the ankle with canvas or leather.
-In 1957, low-cut version was presented which was more casual and became perfect for the streetwear and helped the Converse own the 80% of market share of the whole sneaker industry during that time.
+It was comprised of a very thick rubber sole and covered the ankle with canvas or leather.
+In 1957, a low-cut version was presented which was more casual and this became perfect for streetwear and helped Converse own 80% of the market share of the whole sneaker industry during that time.